 ‘Indiana Jones and the Kingdom of the Crystal Skull’: $317,101,119

-Starring actors Shia LeBeouf, Harrison Ford and Cate Blanchett, “Indiana Jones and the Kingdom of the Crystal Skull” is the latest in the “Indiana Jones” franchise.
+Starring actors Shia LeBeouf, Harrison Ford and Cate Blanchett, “Indiana Jones and the Kingdom of the Crystal Skull” is the most recent in the “Indiana Jones” franchise.
 As he did with “Raiders of the Lost Ark,” Lucas served as executive producer and writer for the film.
 The movie premiered in theaters in May 2008 and received mostly positive reviews.
-It grossed $317,101,119 domestically and was one of the biggest opening weekends for Lucas, making $100,137,835.
-Worldwide, the movie about the famous archaeologist afraid of snakes scored $786,636,033 and was the third highest-grossing film in 2008 in the U.S, right behind “The Dark Knight” and “Iron Man.”
+It grossed $317,101,119 domestically and had one of the biggest opening weekends for Lucas, making $100,137,835.
+Worldwide, the movie about the famous archaeologist afraid of snakes scored $790,653,942 and was the third highest-grossing film in 2008 in the U.S, right behind “The Dark Knight” and “Iron Man.”
+Filming has wrapped on “Indiana Jones 5,” as it’s being called at least for now, and it’s due in theaters in June 2023.

 ‘Star Wars: Episode III — Revenge of the Sith’: $380,270,577

 At the time, “Star Wars” changed the game of the movie industry by using creative and unique special effects.
-It went on to be nominated for an Academy Award for Best Picture in 1977 and has since become a staple of pop culture, spawning countless action figures and several sequels and prequels.
+It went on to be nominated for an Academy Award for Best Picture in 1977 and became a staple of pop culture, spawning countless action figures and several sequels and prequels.

 ‘Star Wars: Episode I — The Phantom Menace’: $474,544,677